 Takeaways for the data scientist

 As data scientists, we have to visualize data, not just for our fellow data scientists, but more importantly for the businesses we serve.
 We have to make it easy to understand and easy to interpret data.
-The London Underground tube map shows how ideas from outside science (circuit diagrams, Bauhaus, modernism) can help - information representation is, after all, a human endeavor.
-But the map shows the limits to abstraction and how we can be unintentionally led stray.
+The London Underground tube map shows how ideas from outside science (circuit diagrams, Bauhaus, modernism) can help; information representation is, after all, a human endeavor.
+But the map shows the limits to abstraction and how we can be unintentionally led astray.

 The map also shows the hidden effects of wealth inequality and the power of exclusion; what we do does not exist in a cultural vacuum, which is true for both the tube map and the charts we produce too.